Uplift » Common Car Accident Injuries

 Arm and Leg Injuries

 Like the head and neck, arms and legs can move unexpectedly in the event of a car accident.
 They might slam against the door or window.
-Legs in particular have very little room for movement, which often results in them hitting the dashboard or the seats in front of them.
+Legs, in particular, have very little room for movement, which often results in them hitting the dashboard or the seats in front of them.
 These injuries can range from bruises and scrapes to sprains or breaks, depending on the severity of the collision.

 Penetrating Injuries